NVIDIA BlueField Platform Software Troubleshooting Guide

 This page offers troubleshooting information for DOCA Flow users and customers.

-DOCA Flow functions as an independent project but relies on DPDK.
-As a result, some issues users may encounter could originate from DPDK, accompanied by DPDK-specific error messages.
-For troubleshooting such errors, please consult the MLNX_DPDK Troubleshooting Guide.
+DOCA Flow operates as an independent project but depends on DPDK.
+Consequently, some issues users may encounter might originate from DPDK, accompanied by DPDK-specific error messages.
+For troubleshooting such errors, consult the MLNX_DPDK Troubleshooting Guide.

-To make the most of DOCA Flow, we recommend reviewing the following resources:
+To maximize the benefits of DOCA Flow, the following resources are recommended:

-1. Begin with the "Introduction" then proceed through the "Steering Domains" section to gain foundational knowledge about DOCA Flow’s core concepts.
+1. Start with the introduction, then proceed to the "Steering Domains" section for a foundational understanding of DOCA Flow's core concepts.

-2. Study the "Flow Life Cycle" section for an in-depth understanding of key operational stages, including:
+2. Review the "Flow Life Cycle" section to gain insights into key operational stages, including:

 • Initialization